efwatts/LRP_Troubleshooting/01_Iso-Seq/README.md

 # Iso-Seq

 ## Required installations: <br />
 Create a conda environment for this module (future iterations of the pipeline will likely have one base environment, but for now, each module has its own environment.
 Use the `isoseq_environment.yml` file in this module by running `conda env create -f isoseq_environment.yml`.
-To activate type `conda activate isoseq`.
+To activate type `conda activate isoseq_env`.
 You also will need to install [SMRT Link](https://www.pacb.com/support/software-downloads/).

 ## Run Iso-Seq3 from a script or command line (see below for a breakdown of the steps) <br />
 If using Rivanna or other HPC, use the script `01_isoseq.sh`, otherwise run these commands. <br />